liferay-search/liferay-docs/en/developer/frameworks/articles/web-services/03-jax/02-jax-ws.markdown

 There are two different configuration types in
 [OSGi's `ConfigurationAdmin`](https://osgi.org/javadoc/r4v42/org/osgi/service/cm/ConfigurationAdmin.html):
 single, and factory.
-Factory configurations can have several configuration instances per factory name. @product@ uses factory configurations.
+Factory configurations can have several configuration instances per factory name. @sharepoint@ uses factory configurations.
 You must provide a factory configuration's default values in a `*.properties` file.
 In this properties file, use a suffix on the end of the PID (persistent identifier) and then provide your settings.
 For example, the following code uses